kaiserpreusse/synthea2omop/README.md

     - for now some things are hardcoded to v5.3.1 but this can be parameterized in future:
         - github tag that is required in `ETLSyntheaBuilder::CreateCDMIndexAndConstraintScripts`
         - execution of index/constraint scripts
-- separate vocabulary loading and Synthea ETL
-    - loading vocabulary takes most of the total run time
-    - only has to be loaded once, works with different Synthea outputs
-    - maybe `run_loading --skip-vocab` to only truncate event tables and reload and `run_loading --full` to drop all tables and reload everything